shahanakattil/MS-900-Lab-Content/Module-3-M365-Business-Management-Capabilities.md

     ![](Images/upd-img62.png)

-1. Now to add members to the plan, from the upper-right corner of the Planner window click on **Members**.Perform this step only if members are not added to the plan.
+1. Now to add members to the plan, from the upper-right corner of the Planner window click on **Members**.
+Perform this step only if members are not added to the plan.

     ![](Images/img63.png)